rburgst/focustimetracker-gatsby-e91ea/src/pages/index.md

       - title: Powerful reports
         title_align: left
         content: >
-          Focus TimeTracker allows you to create work reports using a flexible query builder.
+          Create work reports using a flexible query builder and export these reports to excel, CSV.
         content_align: left
         actions:
           - label: Learn More